PhoenixTales/phoenix-docs/story/npcs/npc-structure.md

 **Old Camp**
 * The *VLK* (folk) will be both a general faction (relevant for both acts and across camps and the city - this will be explained in the document dealing with our "Relation System"); as well as a collection of non-specific-groups within the old camp.
 The NPCs which are now handled as "VLK" will be divided into *Bdl* (Buddler) of about 35 to 40 NPCs and the rest of about 50 NPCs as described in the concept - they remain "Vlk" and may or may not be divided into additional subgroups like *Wrk* (Workers), *Beg* (Beggars) etc.
-* We will have 15 to maximum 25 shadows; all the remaining NPCs that are now handled as shadows by the game will receive their own category or become part of the *Vlk*; other than that every STT (shadow) has *VLK* as his fake guild/faction (unless disguised in any other way).
+* We will have 15 to maximum 25 shadows; all the remaining NPCs that are now handled as shadows by the game will receive their own category or become part of the *Vlk*; other than that every *Stt* (shadow) has *Vlk* as his fake guild/faction (unless disguised in any other way).
 * The *Grd* remain roughly as they are (~87 NPCs).
-Unnecessary additional instances for level changes will be removed; we will use the actual NPC instances instead of unrelated or copied NPC instances (this is also applying to some shadows, novices, templars, ...).
+Unnecessary additional instances for level changes will be removed; we will use the actual NPC instances instead of unrelated or copied instances (this is also applying to some shadows, novices, templars and so on).
 * The number of barons (between 5 and 10) and mages (4-6) are difficult topics that will be discussed in a section on their own.

--> Thus, at gamestart, the OC will have about ~215 NPCs.

 **New Camp**
 * There will be 25 to 30 Mercenaries at most.